 If you were injured in a motorcycle wreck caused by a negligent driver, don’t wait until it’s too late to learn about your options for compensation.
 Motorcycle accidents often result in more serious injuries than those involving full-size vehicles.
 The more severe your injuries are, the higher your medical bills will be.
 Your injury probably means extended periods of recovery during which you can’t work.
 A motorcycle accident attorney from Quirk Reed can help you get the compensation you need to get through a financially and emotionally challenging time.

 California Motorcycle Fatality Statistics

 The tropical climate and scenic coasts make California a haven for motorcycle riders.
-The large number of motorcycles on our roads is partially to blame for the large number of accidents and resulting fatalities that occur from motorcycle accidents each year.
+A large number of motorcycles on our roads are partially to blame for a large number of accidents and resulting fatalities that occur from motorcycle accidents each year.
 Due to the open nature of motorcycles, far too many accidents involving motorcycles result in fatalities.

 In 2016, there were 566 fatalities in California.
 California is second only to Florida with 574 that same year.
 Those numbers dropped to 406 and 504 respectively for 2017.
 That makes motorcycle safety and accountability an important issue across the state and the country.